nick-esqueda/vanguard_de_project/README.md

 This is my submission for Vanguard's Data Engineering Apprenticeship take home project.

-#### NOTE TO INTERVIEWER(S):
-This is the original repo.
-Please disregard the "refactor" branch.
-I am currently working on this branch (past the Thursday deadline) just to clean up some things that I'd like to see through.
-I do not wish to have it taken into consideration, since all of it is being done past the deadline, of course.
-The main/master branch does not contain any of this work however, and the last commit was about 3 hours before the 7pm PT deadline!

 Relevant files:

 * All python code for API calls, transformations, and visualizations can be found in the `app/` directory.